The Summer Festival is an intense, visceral, hands-on immersion in contemporary music.

 At lunchtime, we offer informal performance opportunities in the gallery spaces.
 Musicians can choose whichever gallery they would like to perform in and may present either composed or improvised works.
 The pieces can be solo or ensemble works for instruments, voice, or other creative music devices as long as tech set up is limited.
 The informal lunchtime recitals are a great opportunity for instrumentalists to display their compositional prowess and composers to display their instrumental chops.

-In the late afternoons, we hold more structured recitals in the galleries that include post-performance discussion forums.
-During the first two weeks of the residency, these recitals serve as showcases for the performance faculty.
-For the last week, the afternoon recitals feature the world premieres of the new works composed especially for the Festival by the composition fellows and performed by the Festival ensembles!
+In the late afternoons, we hold more structured recitals in the galleries that serve as showcases for the performance faculty as well as some performance opportunities for the fellows for projects being workshopped at the festival.
 The gallery recitals are free with museum admission.
 There are also free concerts in the surrounding community, including at the local state park and in town.

 The festival will conclude with a 3-day festival called LOUD Weekend including performances by the festival fellows and special guests